 And don’t you love the window display?

-I put the final full-stop on the last page of my work-in-progress (with a working title of One Bright Day) and sent it to my publisher at Allen & Unwin in December.
-While the Christmas period is a busy one I made time to start a new novel and while it doesn’t have a working title as yet there is something magical about writing the first word of a new story for a new year.
+While the Christmas period is a busy one I made time to start a new novel and while it doesn’t have a working title as yet there is something magical about writing the first word of a new story on the first day of a new year.

 ‘For last year’s words belong to last year’s language And next year’s words await another voice.’ ~ T.S.
 Eliot, Four Quartets